pretix/pretix/doc/api/resources/orders.rst

    :statuscode 404: The requested order position or download provider does not exist.
    :statuscode 409: The file is not yet ready and will now be prepared.
 Retry the request after waiting for a few
                     seconds.

-.. http:post:: /api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/printlog/

-    Creates a print log, stating that this ticket has been printed.
-    It works in the same way as :http:post:`/api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/printlog/` but does not make use of the event parameter, operating across all order positions of an organizer.

 Changing order contents